Eating your way through Iceland

 1. BOOK EARLY!

 It’s hard enough to get a table at Reykjavík’s hottest restaurants when there isn’t an international phenom running the kitchen, so don’t wait until the last minute to get a table.
-Most host restaurants are already accepting reservations, and some even have the menus available online.
+Most host restaurants are already accepting reservations, and some even have menus available online.
 Take a look at the Food & Fun site to find a chef or restaurant that sparks your taste buds and then don’t wait to pull the trigger!
 These tables go fast.

 2. KEEP AN OPEN MIND